mobinasri/flagger/docs/flagger/README.md

             bedtools intersect -a - -b ${HSAT_PROJECTION}.merged.bed | \
             awk '{if(contig != $1){contig=$1; print ">"contig" "$5}; print $2+1"\t"$3"\t"$4}' | pigz -p4 > ${HSAT_COVERAGE}.cov.gz
 ````
 `${HSAT_COVERAGE}.cov.gz` should be used as for the 2nd and 3rd steps of the pipeline.
-Please note that while calling `fit_model_extra.py` the parameter
+Please note that while calling `fit_gmm.py` the parameter
-`--coverage` (The starting point of the fitting process) should be adjusted based on the expected coverage in the corresponding HSat.
+`--coverage` (The starting point of the fitting process) is recommended to be adjusted based on the expected coverage in the corresponding HSat.

-The process should be repeated for each HSat of interest that has a known covarage bias.
+The process should be repeated for each HSat of interest that can be prone to covarage bias.
 For example for HiFi data it is recommended to do it for each of HSat1, HSat2 and Hsat3 and adjust `--coverage` as a function of the average sequencing coverage `${AVG_COVERAGE}`.

  - HSat1 -> `--coverage  0.75 * ${AVG_COVERAGE}`
  - HSat2 -> `--coverage  1.25 * ${AVG_COVERAGE}`
  - HSat3 -> `--coverage  1.25 * ${AVG_COVERAGE}`

+Please note that there may exist no bias for a specific sample and fitting a separate model means adding more parameters in the big picture not assuming the HSat coverage to be always greater (or less) than the whole-genome coverage.
+The factors provided above are just the initial values to navigate the EM algorithm if there exist a bias.
+The EM algorithm should be able to find the correct parameter values regardless of having a bias or not.
-The HSat corrected bed files are available in the `hsat_corrected` subdirectory.(More info in the [results section](https://github.com/human-pangenomics/hpp_production_workflows/tree/asset/coverage/docs/coverage#results-availability))
+The HSat corrected bed files contain `hsat_corrected` in the their file names.
+(Among the outputs of flagger.wdl)

 ### 2. Window-Specific Models